mailpoet/mailpoet/readme.txt

 * Build and send newsletters with WordPress
 * Create automatic emails to send new post notifications
 * Send automated signup welcome emails (**now in free**)
-* Increase your sales with our emails for WooCommerce (Premium)
+* Increase your sales with our emails for WooCommerce
 * Insightful stats on your audience engagement (Premium)

 = Why choose MailPoet =